charliemc/pair-programming-cheatsheet/README.md

 - Give your driver a chance to notice their own syntax errors and typos.
 - If you have a suggestion for the driver, communicate it at the highest level of abstraction they’ll understand.
 - If you find yourself dictating code (or worse, individual keystrokes), stop and see if you can communicate your idea at a higher level.
-- Bring your own keyboard to every pairing session.
-Plug it in before you start.

-### Both (Driver & Navigator)

-- Before you start pairing, disable all notifications (on your computer and phone).
-- Don’t leave your email open on another monitor.
-- Swapping drivers is a great way to energize a pairing session that’s losing steam.
-Consider setting a timer to indicate every time it’s time to switch.
-- Pair programming is a skill which must be learned.
-Consider reflecting with your pair or asking for feedback after each session.
-What could have been better?